 An adverse action should only be considered if the report contains derogatory information that directly affects the applicant's eligibility for the job in question.

-Before taking this step, the employer must provide a pre-adverse action letter that includes a summary of the consumer report, a disclosure, and the contact information of the consumer reporting agency that prepared it.
+Before taking this step, the employer must first conduct an individualized assessment, weighing the nature and gravity of the offense, the time elapsed since the offense, and the nature of the job sought.
+Only after this assessment, and only if the employer is still considering adverse action, should a pre-adverse action notice be issued.
+The pre-adverse action notice must include a summary of the consumer report, a disclosure, and the contact information of the consumer reporting agency that prepared it.
 The letter serves as an opportunity for the consumer to dispute any inaccuracies before a final decision is made.

 What shows up in a background check?